Applying a static IP to Genetec Cloudlink appliances

 • On Cloudlink 310 models, you can also connect a monitor to the appliance, which shows you a screen with networking information including the IP address.

-The appliance web page opens.
+The appliance portal opens.

 Note: